charlpcronje/mc.admin.cronje.me/docs/nuxtIcon.md

 That's it, you can now use the `<Icon />` in your components!

-✨ If you are using VS Code, you can use the [Iconify IntelliSense](https://marketplace.visualstudio.com/items?itemName=antfu.iconify) extension by [@antfu](https://github.com/antfu)
+✨ If you are using VS Code, you can use the [Iconify IntelliSense](https://marketplace.visualstudio.com/items?itemName=antfu.iconify)
 ## [Usage 👌](https://nuxt.com/modules/icon#usage)

 **Props:**